Mosaic: Composite Projection Pruning for Resource-efficient LLMs: Experiments

 \subsubsection{Projection Pruning Control (E2)}

-This experiment examines the empirical differences between the granularity of global, layer and projection pruning.
-Figure~\ref{fig:8} shows the pruning target of each layer of LLaMa-3.1-8B pruned by 80\% for each method.
+\bailey{This experiment examines the empirical differences between global, layer, and projection pruning, highlighting how the choice of granularity significantly affects pruning outcomes.} Figure~\ref{fig:8} shows the pruning target of each layer of LLaMa-3.1-8B pruned by 80\% for each method.
 On WikiText-2, global, layer and projection pruning achieve a perplexity of 221, 182 and 82, respectively.
 On PTB, 320, 306 and 166, respectively.

 \textbf{Global Pruning:} Each layer is uniformly pruned as shown by the horizontal blue line in Figure~\ref{fig:8}.
 No distinction is made between the importance of each layer in the LLM; consequently, this method over-prunes Layers 0-18, while other methods choose to prune less.
 Conversely, global pruning under-prunes Layers 19-31, while other methods choose to prune more.
 Critical layers are over-pruned as the importance of specific parameters and layers is not considered, adversely impacting perplexity and accuracy.